sa4zet-org/docker.logging.driver.file.simple.plugin/README.md

 # docker.logging.driver.file.simple

 Logging driver for Docker that saves container raw outputs (stdout and stderr) to a configured directory on the host.
+If the directory does not exist, the plugin creates it automatically.

 ## Install